Overview

 LiteLLMBroad Python proxy/SDK ecosystem for many providersTeams that want maximum provider breadth through a Python stack

-Alephant AI GatewayAgent development infrastructure, cost control, governance, provider routing, and SaaS + self-host deploymentTeams building production agents that need cost guardrails, request traceability, BYO keys, and multi-provider control
+Alephant AI GatewayAgentic finance, governance, run tracing, provider routing, and SaaS + self-host deploymentTeams building production agents that need cost guardrails, run traceability, BYO keys, paid endpoints, and multi-provider control

 CapabilityPortkeyAlephantLiteLLMAlephant AI Gateway